 #2) Subscribe to Sales Navigator

 Sales Navigator is the premier tool for finding prospects on LinkedIn.
-It provides a number of highly valuable features that allow you to more easily, quickly, and successfully identify the right targets within your market.
+It provides some highly valuable features that allow you to more easily, quickly, and successfully identify the right targets within your market.
 These features include advanced lead and company search features, lead recommendations, and direct CRM integration.

 #3) Look Through the “People Also Viewed” Sidebar